LITDataScience/PDF-Semantic-Search-API/README.md

-# Medical PDF Semantic Search API
+# PDF Semantic Search API

 This project provides a semantic search API over medical PDF documents using Sentence Transformers and FAISS.
 It also includes scripts for building the vector index and for direct search testing, as well as a full test suite.